Wag-Media/wagmedia-com-bot/test.md

 Posts

-- editing an incomplete post to make it correct adds it to the db
+- editing an incomplete post to make it complete adds it to the db
 - editing an complete post to make it incomplete unpublishes it, if it is published
 - editing an complete post and it stays complete update it in the db

 Odd Jobs

-- editing an incorrect odd-job to make it correct saves the oddjob
+- editing an incomplete odd-job to make it complete saves the oddjob
-- editing an correct odd-job to make it incorrect ???
+- editing an complete odd-job to make it incomplete ???
 TODO ???

 ## delete messages